 Here are a few tips on how to incorporate these exercises into a workout routine:

-Start with compound exercises such as close-grip bench press, dips, and push-ups at the beginning of a workout, when energy levels are high.
+Start with compound exercises such as close-grip bench presses, dips, and push-ups when energy levels are high at the beginning of a workout.

-These exercises will allow you to use heavier weights and work multiple muscle groups at once.
+These exercises will allow you to use heavier weights and work multiple muscle groups simultaneously.

 Incorporate isolation exercises such as overhead extensions, skull crushers, and kickbacks later in the workout when energy levels are lower.